 Completed Open Capsular Repair Right Shoulder

-To repair the tear requires the capsule to be reattached to the glenoid (socket).
+To repair the capsular tear requires the capsule to be reattached to the glenoid (socket).
 Originally this was done by drilling holes through the edge of the glenoid and passing sutures through this.
 This procedure, the original Bankart repair, was technically very difficult and hence was not done very often.
 Recently however, bone anchors of various sorts have been available.
-These have made this operation much less demanding to do, and hence, have allowed this procedure to become popular in most centres doing a lot of shoulder surgery.
-It is still a moderately difficult procedure to do however, especially if it is done through a split in the muscle rather than by dividing and reattaching muscle.
-These anchors however have allowed the latter type of approach to be used along with arthroscopic stabilisation and this has helped in making this a procedure that is not particularly painful to carry out.
+These have made this operation much less technically demanding to perform, and hence, have allowed this procedure to become popular in most centres doing a lot of shoulder surgery.
+These plastic anchors however have allowed the latter type of approach to be used along with arthroscopic stabilisation and this has helped in making this a very successful procedure that involves an overnight stay in hospital.

-By not detaching the muscles or using arthroscopic techniques, the recovery is such that some patients may even manage to get home on the day of surgery.
-The big advantage of this type of repair however, is that it is stronger, allowing earlier rehabilitation and strengthening, and earlier motion.
+By not detaching the muscles and using arthroscopic techniques, the recovery is such that some patients may even manage to get home on the day of surgery.
+The big advantage of an arthroscopic repair however, is that it is stronger, allowing earlier rehabilitation and strengthening, and earlier motion.

 It is important to remember that in patients under the age of 19 years that the collagen (protein) in the joint capsule is not fully mature.
 The implication of this is that even after a successful repair that the capsule may further stretch and permit further dislocations.
 Consequently a higher failure rate is to be expected in younger patients following any stabilisation procedure.